catamphetamine/anychan/README.md

 	// that it is hosted at the root level of a domain.
 	"path": "/anychan",

-	// CORS Proxy settings (see the "Proxy" section of the readme).
+	// CORS Proxy URL (see the "Proxy" section of the readme).
+	//
+	// To set up a free proxy,
 	// AWS EC2 is the easiest way to set up a free 1-year proxy,
 	// but AWS is blocked on most imageboards as a DDoS prevention measure,
 	// so Heroku is used instead.